omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 </p></div>

 <div><p>
-The case of colinear points requires special treatment, since in this case, of course, quadratic interpolation is infeasible.
+The case of colinear points requires some special treatment, since in this case, of course, quadratic interpolation is infeasible.
 This is mitigated by the algorithm by turning to linear approximation, and performing a step using the secant method.
 As discussed above, the secant method converges fast when the